-Controlling your heartburn trigger can help reduce how often you burn.
-But everyone’s triggers may be different.
-There are many reasons for heartburn.
-They are often linked to the lower esophageal sphincter (LES) relaxing or weakening and letting acid escape from the stomach into the esophagus.
-Common heartburn triggers are certain types of foods, the time you eat, and how fast you eat.
+Controlling your heartburn triggers can help reduce how often you experience heartburn, but everyone’s triggers may be different.
+There are many reasons for heartburn but it is often linked to the lower esophageal sphincter (LES) relaxing or weakening and letting acid escape from the stomach into the esophagus.
+Common causes of heartburn include certain types of foods, medications, and some lifestyle choices.

 Increased pressure on your abdomen

 Being overweight, obese, or pregnant; eating heavy meals; or wearing certain clothing that might be too tight around your abdomen may cause excess pressure.

 Never stop taking any medication prescribed or recommended by your doctor without talking to the doctor first.

 Smoking weakens the lower esophageal sphincter (LES) and can also contribute to other digestive conditions, as well as cause cancer.

 Greasy, spicy, or fatty foods

 Learn more about specific foods that trigger heartburn and how to help manage your diet.

 Coffee, caffeinated teas, sodas, and energy drinks are common heartburn triggers.